arcalot/arcaflow-engine/README.md

   message: !expr $.steps.example.outputs.success.message
 ```

-As you can see, it has an input, a list of steps, and an output definition.
+As you can see, it has a `version`, `input`, a list of `steps`, and an `output` definition.
+Each of these keys is required in a workflow.
 These can be linked together using JSONPath expressions (not all features are supported).
 The expressions also determine the execution order of plugins.

 You can now create an input YAML for this workflow: (save it to input.yaml)